 In conclusion, The New York Times and The San Francisco Chronicle followed the geographical transition of the disease and reflected the country’s moral beliefs at the time AIDS first appeared.
 While the mystery surrounding AIDS, the puzzling nature of the disease and the overall Christian code of the United States excused most of the newspapers’ shortcomings in reporting, both papers — by being in existence — have assumed the role of the Fourth Estate.
 Their duty is to question and criticize both governmental and societal trends and beliefs.
 In the case of AIDS and the people whose lives it took, The New York Times and The San Francisco Chronicle failed in this gate-keeping role, and instead helped perpetuate the stereotypes surrounding the epidemic that still plague the nation today.

 Zillman, Claire S., "Transition of Blame: The Othering of AIDS from Homosexuals to Africans" (2009).
-Syracuse University Honors Program Capstone Projects.
+Honors Capstone Projects - All.
 487.